Waterbird20/SWE3028_Team_H/2.Progress/Meeting_1/Progress_Meeting.md

 <!--
+So, first What's the difference.

 To clarify this point, let's consider our target users.
-We believe that many of you may not be familiar with how expert fund managers or individual investors work.
-For professionals, asset allocation is often more crucial than predicting the exact stock price.
-Therefore, most stock price prediction systems focus on asset allocation, which involves recommending when to buy or sell stocks or forecasting the price's future trends based on numerous variables.
-These systems tend to be quite complex and geared towards experienced users.
-In contrast, our project caters to the everyday person who typically relies on simple chart analysis and intuition.
+I presume that many of you may not be familiar with how expert level fund managers or individual investors work.
+For professionals, generally, asset allocation is more crucial than predicting the exact stock price.
+Therefore, most stock price prediction systems focus on asset allocation.
+Of course, it involves recommending when to buy or sell, and forecasting the price's future trends based on many variables.
+But these systems tend to be quite complex and focused towards experienced users.
+In contrast, our projects typically target normal people who rely on simple chart analysis and intuition.
  -->

 ---

 ## Predicting stock prices is difficult.